 Spending on Clothing and Accessories in Canada

-According to Statistics Canada, Canadian households spent an average of $3,344 on their clothing and accessories in 2019.
-This was the lowest average between 2010 and 2019, with the second lowest average of $3,360 from 2011.
-The average spending in 2019 was just over $500 more per household compared to ten years earlier when the average household spent $2,841 per year on clothing and accessories.
+According to Statistics Canada, Canadian households spent an average of $2,739 on their clothing and accessories in 2023.
+This was higher than the 2021 average of $2,303, though it remained below the 2019 average of $3,344 per household — a figure that was just over $500 more than ten years earlier when the average household spent $2,841 per year on clothing and accessories.

 During the pandemic, as brick-and-mortar clothing stores were mandated to close, Canadians became more accustomed to buying their clothes online.
 Despite shops reopening, it is forecast that the eCommerce sector of the fashion and apparel industry will continue to grow.
-Sales were predicted to increase by 6.6% in 2023 and the market prediction for Canada’s fashion eCommerce in 2023 was $22,174 billion.
+Sales were predicted to increase in 2025 and the market prediction for Canada’s fashion eCommerce in 2025 was approximately $30.5 billion.

-The sector accounts for 27.1% of Canada’s eCommerce market and it is expected to grow its share in the future.
-The CAGR of the fashion eCommerce market is predicted to be 12.4% between 2023 and 2027.
-Should that projection be accurate, the market volume will be $35.36 billion by 2027 and the share of eCommerce will be 33.9%.
+The sector accounts for a significant share of Canada’s eCommerce market and it is expected to grow its share in the future.
+The CAGR of the fashion eCommerce market is predicted to be around 3.0% between 2025 and 2030.
+Should that projection be accurate, the market volume will be around $35.3 billion by 2030.

-The company that generated the largest e-commerce revenue in 2022 was shein.com with $1,159 million.
-It was followed by thebay.com and Gap Canada both with approximately $667 million.
-The top three stores accounted for approximately 23.4% of the eCommerce market share in Canada.
+The company that generated the largest e-commerce revenue in 2024 was shein.com, followed by thebay.com and Gap Canada.
+The top three stores accounted for a significant share of the fashion eCommerce market in Canada.

 Luxury Apparel Sales Are Predicted to Grow

-Another sector of the fashion and apparel industry that is predicted to grow in 2023 is the luxury apparel sector.
-Sales in this sector are expected to increase by 7%, largely because of an increased number of tourists visiting Canada.
-By 2026, the sales of luxury apparel in Canada are expected to exceed $3.2 billion.
+Another sector of the fashion and apparel industry that is predicted to grow in 2026 is the luxury apparel sector.
+Sales in this sector are expected to increase by around 6%, largely because of an increased number of tourists visiting Canada.
+By 2030, the sales of luxury apparel in Canada are expected to exceed $4.0 billion.

 Resale and Second-Hand Fashion and Apparel Industry in Canada